Novelization: Video games

 Matt Forbeck became a writer of novels based on video games after he had been "writing tabletop roleplaying game books for over a decade".
 He worked also as a designer of video games.

 S. D. Perry wrote a series of novels based on the Resident Evil video games and added tie-ins to the novelizations, covering all the mainline titles in the series up until Resident Evil Zero.

 Eric Nylund introduced a new concept for a novelization when he delivered a trilogy, consisting of a prequel titled Halo: The Fall of Reach, an actual novelization titled Halo: First Strike and a sequel titled Halo: Ghosts of Onyx.

 Raymond Benson novelized the original Metal Gear Solid in 2008 and its sequel Metal Gear Solid 2: Sons of Liberty, while Project Itoh wrote a Japanese language novelization of Metal Gear Solid 4: Guns of the Patriots also in 2008 (with an English adaptation later published in 2012).
 Itoh was set to write novelizations of Metal Gear Solid 3: Snake Eater and Metal Gear Solid: Peace Walker, but his death in 2009 resulted in these projects being handed to Beatless author Satoshi Hase and a new writer named Hitori Nojima (a pen name for Kenji Yano) respectively.
-Nojima would go on to write Metal Gear Solid: Substance (a two-part alternate novelization of the original Metal Gear Solid and Metal Gear Solid 2), as well as the novelizations of Metal Gear Solid V: The Phantom Pain and Death Stranding (a game which he helped write the script for).
+Kojima would go on to write Metal Gear Solid: Substance (a two-part alternate novelization of the original Metal Gear Solid and Metal Gear Solid 2), as well as the novelizations of Metal Gear Solid V: The Phantom Pain and Death Stranding (a game which he helped write the script for).

 Orphaned novelizations

 In some cases an otherwise standard novel may be based on an unfilmed screenplay.
 Ian Fleming's 1961 James Bond novel Thunderball was based on a script he had co-written; in this case his collaborators subsequently sued for plagiarism.

 Peter O'Donnell's novel Modesty Blaise was a novelization of a refused film script.
-In this case the creator of the main character had written the script alone.
-But later on other authors had changed O'Donnell's original script over and over, until merely one single sentence remained from the original.
+In this case the creator of the main character had written the script alone, but later on other authors had changed O'Donnell's original script over and over, until merely one single sentence remained from the original.
 The novel was released a year before the film and unlike the film it had sequels.

 Frederick Forsyth's 1979 novel The Devil's Alternative was based on an unfilmed script he had written.

 Cormac McCarthy's 2005 novel No Country for Old Men was adapted from a screenplay the author wrote.
 This allowed the Coen brothers to stick "almost word for word" faithfully to the book when adapting it back into a screenplay for the acclaimed 2007 film of the same name.

 Occasionally a novelization is issued even though the film is never made.
 Gordon Williams wrote the script and novelization for producer Harry Saltzman's abandoned film The Micronauts.